Helpful Guides On Growing Monstera In Water [Update In 2022]

 No Overwatering

-A problem with growers is over-watering (except for hydrophilic plants).
+Overwatering is a common problem for growers (except for hydrophilic plants).
 It may sound counterintuitive that growing in liquid helps prevent this, but unique roots develop to absorb the proper nutrition when placed in water.

 This type of plant’s roots will be smaller and thinner than the soil roots, and you can check.